The World Geopark, 78 kilometers from downtown Kunming, located in the Stone Forest Yi Autonomous County is a national AAAA scenic area.

 The total size of the Stone Forest Scenic Region is about 350 square kilometers, but the area developed as the tour resort covers 12.9 square kilometers.
 It includes 7 tourist sections, namely, Liziqing Stone Forest, Black Stone Forest, Zhiyun Cave, Qifeng Cave, Dadieshui Waterfall, Yuehu Lake, and Changhu Lake.
 Liziqing Stone Forest (meaning Plum Valley Stone Forest) is the main tourist section.
 It consists of 3 parts: Big Stone Forest, Small Stone Forest, and Black Stone Forest.
 The major section for sightseeing usually covers Big Stone Forest and Small Stone Forest.

 The Formation of the Stone Forest

-Consequently, the Stone Forest was identified as the “National Key Scenic Spot” and the “National 5A-level Tourist Region” by Chinese government, and one of the “World Geological Parks” by UNESCO on February13th 2004.
-Furthermore, the majestic Karst landform here is tightly combined with the unique culture of Sani people; hence forms the distinctive features of Stone Forest Scenic Region.
+Consequently, the Stone Forest was identified as the “National Key Scenic Spot” and the “National 5A-level Tourist Region” by the Chinese government, and one of the “World Geological Parks” by UNESCO in February 13th 2004.
+Furthermore, the majestic Karst landform here is tightly combined with the unique culture of Sani people; hence forms the distinctive features of the Stone Forest Scenic Region.
 That is why the Stone Forest deserves the fame of “The Top Wonder” in China.
 The visit to Stone Forest is amazing because once the perspective changes, the views of the Stone Forest will be different accordingly.
 Therefore, when visiting the Stone Forest, the more imagination visitors can use, the more enjoyment they will get.